One of the first questions new Ecuadorian expats ask is 'how do I send money to Ecuador and is it expensive?'

 Transfer from your Paypal account into your US (or other home country) account.
 Use your foreign debit card in Ecuador to withdraw from an ATM.

-Send from Paypal to an online transfer service such as World Remit, Western Union or Paypal’s own service, Xoom.
-Then you can choose to transfer to a Ecuadorian bank account or arrange for a cash pickup at a bank in Ecuador.
+Send from Paypal to an online transfer service such as World Remit, Western Union, or Paypal's own service, Xoom.
+Then you can choose to transfer to an Ecuadorian bank account or arrange for a cash pickup at a bank in Ecuador.

 No, there is not.
 Moving small amounts of money into the country is relatively easy.

 Sending cash out of Ecuador triggers an exit tax of 5% if transferring over $1,200.
 The $1,200 threshold is calculated from 3x monthly minimum wage ($400 in 2020).